Quantum voting and violation of Arrow's Impossibility Theorem: Arrow's Impossibility Theorem

-The QMR constitution $\mathcal{E}$ constructs a digraph in which one edge points from $a$ to $b$ (because two voters prefer $a > b$, whereas one prefers $b > a$), one edge points from $b$ to $c$, and one edge points from $c$ to $a$ (Fig.~\ref{fig:Disproof}).
-The digraph consists of one SCC, and no candidate is preferred unanimously to any other.
-Hence
+Decoherence relative to the preference basis preserves the state. $\EQMR$ constructs the digraph in Fig.~\ref{fig:Disproof}.
+One edge points from $a$ to $b$ (because two voters prefer $a > b$, whereas one prefers $b > a$), one edge points from $b$ to $c$, and one edge points from $c$ to $a$.
+The digraph consists of one SCC. $\EQMR$ therefore constructs the linear combination